Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Season: Year-round

-In 2010 two men called Baldvin Einarsson, and Hallgrímur Örn Arngrímsson took a bold decision to make their dream of bringing people not only around but also inside the glacier.
+In 2010, two men, Baldvin Einarsson and Hallgrímur Örn Arngrímsson, made a bold decision to realize their dream of bringing people not only around but also inside the glacier.

 They brought in Ari Trausti Guðmundsson, a renowned geophysicist, and he started studying, planning, modeling, and carefully preparing for construction.
 When the ice cave at Langjökull was opened, it became the world's biggest man-made Glacier Ice Cave.

-A tour of the ice cave can be done in many different ways, depending on what else you’d like to see of our incredible country.
-You can visit the man-made ice tunnel alone from Reykjavík and Husafell, or even combine it with the wonderful Northern Lights.
+An ice cave tour can be done in many different ways, depending on what else you’d like to see in our incredible country.
+You can visit the man-made ice tunnel alone from Reykjavík and Husafell or even combine it with the wonderful Northern Lights.
 Choose your favorite and book your adventure to Langjökull Ice Cave today!

-The Katla Ice Cave tour will take you into a unique ice cave that lies under the volcano.
+The Katla Ice Cave tour will take you into a unique ice cave under the volcano.
 This ice cave is located on the Mýrdalsjökull glacier in Kötlujökull, which is named after the Katla Volcano.
-It sounds a bit complicated, but all you need to know is that you'll be on top off a glacier, hiking up to a volcano, to see one of the most beautiful natural ice caves in Iceland.
+It sounds a bit complicated, but all you need to know is that you'll be on top of a glacier, hiking up to a volcano, to see one of Iceland's most beautiful natural ice caves.

 Another awesome thing about the Katla Ice Cave is that it can be visited all year round, thanks to its unique geology.
 Contrasting blue and black ice walls distinguish this ice cave from the others.